Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-models-and-animations.md

 Well, actually all we have for now is a hierarchy of motionless white blocks...

 We still have to texture the blocks and animate them, so lets get to it !

+---

+> Stop !
+Isn't it wise to save before going further ?

+Absolutely !
+But don't fear because it's already saved.
+Actually it saves all the time.
+Because of the multilayer aspect, all modifications are saved automatically and broadcasted to all players that have the asset opened.
+That's great, right ?

+Yes, but you may have noticed that you can't undo what you did, the `Ctrl+Z` shortcut has no effect.

+Hopefully, there is system of **revision**.
+A revision is a save of the asset.
+What's interesting is that you can replace the current version of your asset by restoring an old revision.
+This is the only way to undo something.

+Create a revision by clicking the `Save` button (above the main window) (or `Ctrl+S`).
+Update the revision's name if you want.
+You can click on the revision dropdown list (just next to the save button) to browse all revisions of this asset and click n one revision to visualize it.
+To restore your asset to this revision, click on the `Restore` button.

+A good practice is to create a revision after each important task you complete so that you don't loose to much if you have to undo something.

 ## Paint : the texture